In this guide, we walk you step by step through the process of connecting your Amazon Echo or another Alexa-enabled device to Wi-Fi.

 Problems connecting to WiFi

 You may experience a few different issues when setting up your Alexa device.
-If your Alexa app cannot see your Alexa-enabled device, ensure that it is in setup mode and its light is orange.
-If your device is not in setup mode, you can force the process by holding down the Action button (represented by a dot) on the unit for fifteen seconds.
+If your Alexa app cannot see your Alexa-enabled device, ensure it is in setup mode and its light is orange.
+If your device is not in setup mode, you can force the process by holding down the Action button, illustrated below, on the unit for 15 seconds.

-If you are still having issues connecting your device, we recommend reaching out to Amazon support, who can walk you through the factors that might be causing your problems.
+If you are still having issues connecting your device, we recommend reaching out to Amazon support, who can walk you through any factors that might be causing your problem.

 - How to set up an Amazon Echo